 Clearly, geometric boundary data are the most natural to consider, from both geometric and physical viewpoints.

-We note that the fundamental issue of geometric uniqueness for the IBVP emphasized and discussed in detail in \cite{F}, is an immediate consequence of well-posedness for geometric boundary data, cf.~Remark \ref{gunique}.
-In many cases, geometric boundary data will also arise and be naturally associated to a Lagrangian (i.e.~variational) description, which is very useful for understanding the Hamiltonian aspects of general relativity on bounded regions, cf.~\cite{BF}, \cite{HW}, \cite{Sz} and further references therein.

 We also emphasize that for a geometric IBVP, the evolution of the metric $g$ off its initial data surface $S$ and the evolution of the boundary $\cC$ off its initial corner surface $\Si$ are both dynamical.
 Thus, the 'location' of the boundary is not known or fixed in advance.
 If \eqref{wp} holds, the evolution of the boundary $\cC$ off its initial corner $\Si$ is uniquely determined by the choice of initial and boundary data.
 Note also that generically, the vacuum metric $g$ will not extend past the boundary $\cC$ as a vacuum solution (unless one can find very particular boundary conditions ensuring such a property).